The following is an example of the type of proposal that you will be developing:

 Request for Proposal (RFP)

-This RFP has five (5) parts.
+This RFP has four (4) parts.
 In order to be considered for this project each submitting agency must complete all parts.
 Instructions on how to complete each section is provided under each section’s header.

 This forward must be completed and presented on a separate page.